mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

 You can use the [`Button`][vizro.models.Button] to trigger predefined action functions, such as exporting data.
 To explore the available options for [`Actions`][vizro.models.Action], refer to our [API reference][vizro.actions].
-Use the `Button.actions` argument to specify which action function should be executed when the button is clicked.
+Use the `Button.actions` argument to specify which action function executes when the button is clicked.

-In the example below, we demonstrate how to configure a button to export the filtered data of a target chart using the [export_data][vizro.actions.export_data] action function
+The example below demonstrates how to configure a button to export the filtered data of a target chart using the [export_data][vizro.actions.export_data] action function.

 !!! example "Button with action"